 Chris is a Sunday painter with no formal training, somewhat like Henri Rousseau, on whom I suspect his character is partly modeled.
 Like Rousseau, he plods through a workaday existence while pursuing his art when he can, however he can.

-He paints in the bathroom because his domineering landlady-become-wife, whom he married late in life, is quite vocal in her contempt for his pastime.
-Indeed, it's her threat to destroy his work that drives him over the brink of moral compromise.
+He paints in the bathroom because his domineering landlady-become-wife is quite vocal in her contempt for his pastime.
+Indeed, it's her threat to destroy his work that drives him over the brink.
 There's a delightful scene in which Chris, after having listened to her shrilly berate him and order him to do the dishes (a task for which he dons a frilly apron), sits through the opening of "The Happy Household Hour" and a brassy soap commercial blasted from the radio downstairs.

 Nevertheless, for all his amateurishness, self-effacement, and desperation, Chris is a true artist with the heart of a poet, dedicated to his vision of reality and his craft.

 Sometimes [it takes] a day [paint a picture], sometimes a year.
 You can't tell.
 It has to grow...Kitty March (Bennett), a.k.a.
 "Lazylegs," an attractive but stupid and slovenly young woman who stands in for the prostitute of the original story, enters the picture when Chris "rescues" her from her boyfriend, Johnny Prince (Duryea), as the latter beats her for holding out on him.

 Feeling grows.
 You know, that's the important thing, feeling.
 You take me.
 No one ever taught me how to draw, so I just put a line around what I feel when I look at things...

 It's like falling in love I guess.
 You know, first you see someone, then it keeps growing, until you can't think of anyone else...